medic/cht-conf/README.md

 * upload of custom translations to the server

-# TODO

-* add compress-pngs, compress-svgs as somehow part of the form conversion step.
-But make sure it's cleanly separated from XML processing step

 ## Wishlist

 * only upload things which have changed (this could be a separate mode - e.g. `update` vs `configure`)